 Special thanks to his aides, especially Michelle Nicholson, Jenny Werner and Alfred Donkor who are like family, and the Hospice program for the wonderful care received which made it so Ray could stay at home.
 Special thanks to Dr’s Angelee and Tris Carta, Walter & Debbie Dumas, nieces Janet Pisch, Linda Weintraub, Joan Kasevich, great nieces LuAnn O’Regan & Amy Chester, friends and special neighbors Fred and Robin Frost, Mary Ann Thibodeau and Leslie Backbom and to all others who helped in different ways, Thank You!

 Family and friends may call at the John F. Tierney Funeral Home, 219 West Center St., Manchester on Wednesday October 30th from 4-7pm.
 A Mass of Christian Burial will be celebrated at 10am on Thursday at St. James Church, 896 Main St., Manchester with Rev. John Melnick as Celebrant.
 Family and friends are asked to meet directly at church.
 Burial with full military honors, will follow in St. James Cemetery, 328 Broad St. Manchester.
 Those wishing to make memorial donations can be to the charity of the donor’s choice.

-To send flowers to the family of Raymond Dumas, please visit Tribute Store
+To plant a tree in memory of Raymond Dumas, please visit Tribute Store